 Grant himself is an introvert—and so are Bill Gates, Elon Musk, and Mark Zuckerberg, according to reports.
 But had these individuals relied on their default operating system, we would know a very different world without them leading successful industrial, technological, and digital revolutions.

 By looking at these qualities, you may find clues as to whether there is an Original lurking within you.
 Further, while millions and millions of Americans are starting or running new businesses, you may feel like you’ve been left behind.
 But do not give up on your dream.
-The big idea may be hard to come by, but you can always use the time to figure out something better.Opinions expressed here by Contributors are their own.
+The big idea may be hard to come by, but you can always use the time to figure out something better.Opinions expressed here are the opinions of the author.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.